bdjohnson529/bdjohnson529.github.io/tutorials/ruby-on-rails/webpacker.md

 Rails 6 also transitioned to a new helper method used to import Javascript into HTML views.
 Predecessors used [`javascript_include_tag`](https://apidock.com/rails/ActionView/Helpers/AssetTagHelper/javascript_include_tag) to create an HTML script tag for Javascript files.
 The new helper method, [`javascript_pack_tag`](https://www.rubydoc.info/github/rails/webpacker/Webpacker%2FHelper:javascript_pack_tag) is maintained by Webpacker.
 Hopefully this makes for an improved integration between Webpacker and Rails.

 In the default configuration, Javascript packs are saved in `app/javascript/packs`.
 An `application.js` file can be used to import Javascript libraries which are necessary throughout the application.
-Javascript files specific to a specific page can be placed in separate files, within the `packs` folder.
+Javascript files specific to a page can be placed in separate files, within the `packs` folder.
 For example, the packs folder might look like this
 ```
 ├── app
 |   ├── javascript